Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 - **Retention Label Configuration**: Establishes retention labels to categorize and manage content effectively, ensuring adherence to lifecycle management policies.

 ## Part 1: Design a solution

-In this task you will design a concept to address the challenges Contoso Ltd. is facing.

 ### Design Approach